California Golden Seals: Broadcasters

 In 1967–68, KTVU 2 televised 12 games with Tim Ryan on play-by-play.
 In 1968–69, away games were broadcast on the radio by KEEN with Tim Ryan again on play-by-play.
 In 1969–70, Saturday and Sunday games were broadcast by KGO radio.
 Jim Gordon, Bill Schonely and Bill McColgan each did play-by-play alone on multiple games.
 Meanwhile, Harvey Wittenberg and Rick Weaver did one game each; Weaver did the playoffs.
-In 1970–71, Roy Storey worked play-by-play on KEEN radio while Rick Weaver called 10 games on KTVU.
+In 1970–71, Roy Storey worked play-by-play on KEEN radio (which would broadcast all games until the Seals left California) while Rick Weaver called 10 games on KTVU.
 In 1972–73, Joe Starkey called the games on KEEN radio while Jon Miller worked 15 games (all on delay) on KFTY 50.
 Starkey continued to call the Golden Seals games on KEEN in 1974–75 and 1975–76.
-In the Golden Seals' final season, their games were televised on KBHK-TV 44.
+In the Golden Seals' final season, three games were televised on KBHK-TV 44.